 - If serving with marshmallows, I like to make the hot chocolate very hot and add the marshmallows on top so they melt in ever so slightly to the hot chocolate.
 SO good.

 Try these next!

 - Marshmallow Cookies

 Creamy Vegan Hot Chocolate

 - Add the cocoa powder, cinnamon and salt to a pan and whisk together.

-- Pour in the canned coconut milk, vanilla and maple syrup.
+- Pour in the canned coconut milk, regular non-dairy milk, vanilla and maple syrup.

 - Serve with marshmallows, whipped cream or enjoy as it!